falco1717/tactical-rmm/README.md

 Finally the Tactical-RMM docker containers will be built out.

+another container called certsync will be created with a cron job to start it at 2am everyday to ensure that the ssl certs are updated in nginx.

 Once the containers are built it will update the mesh-central config file and restart the container.

 # Linux Agents